DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/746a4f38-01b9-49cf-8dd9-5522b4cabf7b)

 - To understand what the cloud is, let’s look at the following outlined in SP 800-145:
-    - FIVE ESSENTIAL CHARACTERISTICS
+    - Five essential characteristics
-    - THREE service models
+    - Three service models
-    - FOUR DEPLOYMENT models
+    - Four deployment models

 ---

 THE FIVE ESSENTIAL CHARACTERISTICS OF CLOUD

 - ON-DEMAND SELF-SERVICE
-    - The customer is able to use the service (or stop the service) freely (via a web portal) without direct communication to the service PROVIDER
+    - The customer is able to use the service (or stop the service) freely (via a web portal) without direct communication to the service provider

 - BROAD NETWORK ACCESS
-    - The service is available through standard network connections (ie: the Internet or PRIVATE WAN) and can be access through many kinds of devices
+    - The service is available through standard network connections (ie: the Internet or private WAN) and can be access through many kinds of devices
 - RESOURCE POOLING
-    - A pool of resources is provided by the service PROVIDER and when a customer requests a service (for example creates a new VM), the resources to fulfill that request are allocated from the shared pool
+    - A pool of resources is provided by the service provider and when a customer requests a service (for example creates a new VM), the resources to fulfill that request are allocated from the shared pool
 - RAPID ELASTICITY
-    - Customers can quickly expand the service they use in the cloud (for example: add new VMs, expand STORAGE, etc) from a pool of resources that appear to be infinite.
+    - Customers can quickly expand the service they use in the cloud (for example: add new VMs, expand storage, etc) from a pool of resources that appear to be infinite.
 Likewise, they can quickly reduce their services when not needed
 - MEASURED SERVICE
-    - The cloud service PROVIDER measures the customer’s usage of cloud resources and the customer can measure their own use as well. customers are charged based on usage (for example: X Dollars per Gigabyte of STORAGE per day)
+    - The cloud service provider measures the customer’s usage of cloud resources and the customer can measure their own use as well. customers are charged based on usage (for example: X Dollars per Gigabyte of storage per day)

 ---